amy-tabb/CurveSkel-Tabb-Medeiros-2018/README.md

 0 152 80
 ```

 During the course of the algorithm, our file format's `0.txt` and `BB.txt` files will be created as well.
-While the threshold is option for our file format, it is mandatory for the conversion file formats, and then there is another mandatory argument for the xyz format:
+While the threshold was an option for our file format, it is mandatory for the conversion file formats, and then there is another mandatory argument for the xyz format:

 ```
 ./program_name directory Boolean-cc-flag threshold 1